 Parking fines in Reykjavik - What if I park somewhere I shouldn’t?

 Unfortunately, Reykjavik’s parking is strictly monitored to ensure the traffic is able to move freely.
 If you don’t pay and you park in a space that incurs a charge, you’ll be issued a penalty notice.
 The amount you pay depends on how quickly you settle your fine:

 And don’t think that you can avoid paying up simply because you’re a tourist.
-Car rental agencies will pass the cost onto you together with an administration fee on top.
+Car rental agencies in Reykjavik have gone through this procedure hundreds of times, so they will pass the cost onto you together with an administration fee on top.
 Do the smart thing and pay it at a bank before you return the car.